What Industrial SEO Teaches Us About Search Marketing

 Despite all the best-laid plans of marketers and the businesses they serve, generating winning SEO content can feel like gambling.
 Even following every best practice, some articles just don’t win—at least not immediately.

-This attitude is understandable, but not very effective.
+This attitude is understandable but not very effective.
 Let’s go back to the roulette analogy.
-Spending all your resources on content production is like bidding on ten different numbers each spin.
+Spending all your resources on content production is like bidding on ten different numbers for each spin.
 You could win big, but every spin costs so much that breaking even, let alone profiting, becomes difficult.

 Investing that time and energy into planning and strategy means a lot less content gets out the door, but the odds of that content winning are far higher.
 It’s more like you’re counting cards at the blackjack table.
 Sure, you can’t guarantee wins, but if everyone else is playing straight, you’ve got a significant—and profitable—advantage.

 In the end, that’s the care and attention that produces content your customers want and need.
-More consideration equates to better quality, which is what the SEO game’s all about.
+More consideration equates to better quality, which is what the SEO game is all about.

 Signup Successful!